Skip to main content

 • Variable text (per-recipient names) handled via spreadsheet template

-• Batch QC sampling plus a full visual pass at packing
+• Batch QC sampling plus a full visual pass at packing, handled at our Brem Park studio before despatch

 • Standardised packaging so every recipient gets the same unboxing